imvtsl/url-shortener/README.md

 The source repository for URL Shortener project.

-It provides APIs for converting length URls into shorter URIs.
+It provides APIs for converting long URls into shorter URIs.
 For example:

 Input URI: "https://www.google.com/"